 The course of fire will be challenging enough to promote growth, and enable graduation into other disciplines and/or classifications.

 All unranked or new shooters begin their first match as “unclassified” shooters.
 Upon completing their first match, shooters will be placed in a class based upon their newly established scores for future matches as follows, but will NOT earn any sort of award in the their first match.

-MINI-PALMA is basically a PRONE MATCH, but in order to accommodate shooters that, due to physical handicaps or limitations cannot assume the PRONE position, we will allow those shooters to fire off of the PROVIDED benches, but those shooters WILL NEED TO PROVIDE/BRING THEIR OWN CHAIR!
+MINI-PALMA is basically a PRONE MATCH, but in order to accommodate shooters that, due to physical handicaps or limitations cannot assume the PRONE position, those shooters may fire off of the PROVIDED benches in the OPEN BENCH class, but those shooters WILL NEED TO PROVIDE/BRING THEIR OWN CHAIR!
 Other than those with such limitations ALL SHOOTERS WILL FIRE FROM THE PRONE POSITION, in between benches.

 Eye and ear protection are mandatory when either shooting OR when anywhere on the range (not including range parking area).

 Open bolt indicators must be used when your rifle is made safe and are available from the Match Director for $1.00 if you need one.